-William Heirens, the Chicago Lipstick Killer.
-A name well-known and a case that made history due to the brutality of three murders and a written message, scrawled in lipstick at one of the crime scenes.
+William Heirens is a name forever associated with the crimes of the Chicago Lipstick Killer.
+It is a name well-known and a historic case few can forget.
 The killer was communicating with police, telling them to catch him and stop his killing spree as he seemly was unable to stop himself.

-After the horrific murder of a 6-year-old girl, William Heirens was caught breaking into an apartment not far from where she was abducted.
-His fingerprint was matched to evidence found on the ransom note and after a month in custody he confessed to all three murders.
+fter the horrific murder of a 6-year-old girl, William Heirens was caught breaking into an apartment not far from where she was abducted.
+His fingerprint was matched to evidence found on the ransom note and after a month in custody, he confessed to all three murders.

-It was an open and shut case.
-A murderer caught and stopped from taking more lives and the police, press and people of Chicago felt satisfied.
+It was an open-and-shut case.
+A murderer was caught and stopped from taking more lives and the police, press, and people of Chicago felt satisfied.
 William Heirens accepted a plea bargain to avoid the death penalty and he spent 65 years behind bars before his death in March 2012 aged 83.

 The Lipstick Killer Murders

 In the apartment of Frances Brown, the now famous message was scrawled in the victim’s lipstick above her bed.
-The media went wild; there was a multiple killer on the loose on the streets, targeting lone women in their own homes.
+The media went wild; there was a multiple killer on the loose, targeting lone women in their own homes.
 The message left for the police was the headline they needed.
-It was a huge story, the public were frightened and the pressure was on.
+It was a huge story, the public was frightened and the pressure was on.

 The Arrest of William Heirens

 Born and raised in Chicago, William Heirens was a quiet child who spent much time alone.
 In his early teens, he began burgling homes usually looking for apartments that did not lock their doors.